jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/BD-Product-Security-Annual-Report-2023.md

 data breaches through its Office for Civil Rights.
 Between 2018 and 2022, large breaches in the U.S. increased 93% and large breaches involving ransomware increased 278%
-1\.
+2\.
 Geopolitical
 events have also increased cybersecurity risks on a global basis.
 Artificial Intelligence (AI)\-enabled cyberattacks are changing the threat landscape.
 In August 2023, HHS issued a warning about ransomware attacks being launched via phishing emails
-1\.
-Around the same time, malicious generative artificial intelligence (GenAI) tools like WormGPT and FraudGPT began to emerge on the dark web, making it even easier for threat actors to plan and launch these types of attacks 1\.
+3\.
+Around the same time, malicious generative artificial intelligence (GenAI) tools like WormGPT and FraudGPT began to emerge on the dark web, making it even easier for threat actors to plan and launch these types of attacks 4\.
 In addition, Gartner
+®

-predicts that By 2025, the consumerization of AI\-enabled fraud will fundamentally change the enterprise attack surface, driving more outsourcing of enterprise trust and focus on security education and awareness
+predicts that “By 2025, the consumerization of AI\-enabled fraud will fundamentally change the enterprise attack surface, driving more outsourcing of enterprise trust and focus on security education and awareness
-1\.
+5\.”
 Securing BD products
 Collaboration
 4
 2023 Product Security Annual Report